 High replay value

 Kinetikos was designed to be accessible to players of all ages, and the game’s simple controls reflect this.
-We must say that it was a fun and light-hearted escape from work that also gave us a better understanding about SUTD in the process – without detracting from the enjoyment of the game.
+We must say that it was a fun and light-hearted escape from work that also gave us a better understanding of SUTD in the process, without detracting from the enjoyment of the game.

 If the game has piqued your interest…

 Digital Senior has been told that players stand to redeem exclusive game merch at SUTD’s upcoming open house if they’ve successfully cleared certain levels.
 You can also challenge the game developers with your own levels!
 Who will emerge triumphant?